-Protests erupt in South Africa over controversial TRESemme ad featuring Black hair
+Protests erupt in South Africa over controversial TRESemmé ad featuring Black hair

 In videos shared on social media, protesters dressed in red were seen throwing shelves in one of the Clicks stores.

-Party leader Malema posted on Twitter for "fellow fighters and ground forces; ATTACK" as the EFF called for a full week of protests.
+Party leader Malema called for a full week of protests in a Twitter post, urging "fellow fighters and ground forces; ATTACK."

-On Tuesday, the retail chain won an interim court interdict to stop the EFF from "intimidating and threatening" Clicks employees.
+On Tuesday, the retail chain won an interim court interdict to stop the EFF from "intimidating and threatening" its employees.

-The retail chain said 425 of its stores have been targeted, with many prominent South Africans also taking to social media to comment on the advert.
+Clicks said 425 of its stores have been targeted, with many prominent South Africans also taking to social media to comment on the advert.

 Local media also reported that a group of people threw a petrol bomb into one of its stores in Emalahleni, a local municipality in the southern African country.